 Best Environmental Practice PVC

-The Australian Standards for PVC pipe (AS/NZS 1260 and1254) have the Best Environmental Practice requirements developed by the Green Building Council of Australia (GBCA) embedded in them to facilitate and openly encourage:
+The Australian Standards for PVC pipe (AS/NZS 1260 and AS/NZS 1254) have the Best Environmental Practice (BEP) requirements developed by the Green Building Council of Australia (GBCA), embedded in them to facilitate and openly encourage:

 - Responsible sourcing of raw materials, and

-- Simpler procurement and easier identification of compliant products
+- Simple procurement and identification of conforming BEP PVC products

-The health and environmental concerns sometimes associated with PVC are not an issue for Australian pipe products.
-For example:
+The health and environmental concerns sometimes associated with PVC are simply not applicable to Australian pipe products: